 Oregon Ducks free safety Jevon Holland was one of the many who opted out of the 2020 college football season to prepare for the 2021 NFL Draft.
 At the time, he was regarded as the top safety in the draft.
-While that opinion is no longer consensus, Holland is still in the conversation.
-What makes Holland so enticing, and can he clamp down on the title of No. 1 safety with a strong offseason?
+While that opinion is no longer the consensus, Holland is still in the conversation.
+What makes Holland so enticing, and can he still clamp down on the title of No. 1 safety?

 Jevon Holland NFL Draft Profile

 - Current Year: Junior

 Positives: Explosive, athletic safety with a well-rounded game.
 Does an outstanding job with coverage assignments, tracks the pass in the air, and displays a good move to the throw.
 Follows receivers across the middle of the field, effectively times pass defenses, and possesses good hands for the interception.

 Displays terrific ball skills, flips his hips in transition, and gets his head back around to locate the pass in the air.
 Not a liability covering the slot receiver.
 Aggressive and battles receivers throughout the route.
 Fires up the field, breaks down well, and gives effort defending the run and stopping screen passes.

 Negatives: Possesses a thin frame and struggles in battles.
 Will be outmatched by bigger receivers.
 Inconsistent bursting to the ball.